 Mobile betting apps are the most convenient way to get in on the action.
 Mobile apps make it easy to sign up, manage your bankroll, see the odds, and place your bets.
 As an extra perk, several of the best sportsbook apps now allow you to live stream sporting events on the go.

 With no casinos in the state currently, mobile betting is off to a head start on retail betting and will undoubtedly dominate the Virginia market for years to come.

 Here are the sports betting apps available in the Old Dominion:

 |DraftKings||January 24, 2021||No||Read Review|

 |BetMGM||January 27, 2021||No||Read Review|

 This list will be updated as other sportsbooks go live.
 In the meantime, visit the links in the table for complete reviews of the features and promotions you can expect at each of these top sports betting apps.

 Best Virginia Sportsbook Bonuses

 The more competitive the market, the better the overall product, and the more valuable and creative the promotions will be.
-With just four sportsbooks live thus far, we’ve not seen any VA-specific promos currently.
+With just five sportsbooks live thus far, we’ve not seen any VA-specific bonus offers yet.
 That said, we expect this to change in due course as more sportsbooks go live in the state.

 Luckily, some of the biggest players in the US sports betting market have already launched in the Old Dominion, so there are plenty of promotions that Virginians can now access.